metas-mk/100-days-of-code/r2-log.md

 export default connect(mapStateToProps)(SongList);
 ```

 3. Define `mapStateToProps` function which always has a first argument of `state` (Redux store) and always returns an object which is going to show up as props inside the component.
+This object has also a reference to the dispatch method.

 ```js
 // state is the complete state of our Redux store